• Fall Recipes

 🦃 Ingredients

-all the ingredients to make turkey quinoa soup in small bowls.
+individually labelled ingredients to make turkey quinoa soup in small bowls including chicken broth, carrot and herbs.

 While the ingredients list for this turkey kale quinoa soup may seem a little long, a lot are herbs and other pantry (or fridge!) staples.
 A few notes on some of them: